Overview of Arthritis and Ulcerative Colitis

 What should you know about Arthritis?

 Unfortunately, a very common condition around the world, Arthritis is well known and spoken of.
 Defined as a group that includes over 100 different types, Arthritis is surely not an easy thing to live with.
 Unfortunately for these patients, they are going to live and manage their Arthritis for the rest of their lives, since no cure* is yet available.
-The main symptoms – muscle stiffness, joint pain and decreased* the range of motion cause great disability, decreasing* the chances for a normal life for these patients.
-But luckily there are different treatment options that prove to be efficient, causing great relieved of these symptoms and decreasing* the disability among these patients.
+The main symptoms of – muscle stiffness, joint pain and decreased* the range of motion cause great disability, decreasing* the chances for a normal life for these patients.
+But luckily there are different treatment options and medication like China Gel that prove to be efficient, causing great relieved of these symptoms and decreasing* the disability among these patients.
 So how can a condition like this be linked to an inflammatory bowel disease?
 First, let’s review a bit about the basics of Ulcerative Colitis.

 What should you know about Ulcerative Colitis?